mykelalvis/FATESRD/Other/Fate-Condensed-SRD-CC-BY.md

 At the start of a contest, everyone involved declares their intent, what they hope to get out of it.
 If there are multiple PCs involved, they can be on the same or different sides, depending on their goals—_e.g.,_ in a foot race, each character might be on their own side. **If the PCs can't or aren't trying to harm the enemy, the GM can still declare a goal of harming or killing the PCs.**

 Contests take place over a series of exchanges (**page XX**), during which each side will take an overcome action to do something to achieve their goals.
 Only one character on each side takes the overcome action in each exchange, but their allies can provide teamwork and try to create advantages to assist (which comes with some risk—see below).
-The [[overcome]] actions can be against passive difficulties—if the contestants are facing separate environmental challenges—or compared against one another when they're in direct competition.
+The [[Overcome]] actions can be against passive difficulties—if the contestants are facing separate environmental challenges—or compared against one another when they're in direct competition.

 At the end of each exchange, compare the efforts of each side's action.
 The side with the highest effort marks a **victory**.
 If the victor succeeds with style—and no one else did—then they mark **two** victories.
 The first one to three victories wins the contest.
 (You can always decide instead to run an extended contest requiring more victories, though we recommend no more than five.)